-People who are victims of enforced disappearance vanish without trace after being arrested, detained, or abducted – from the street, from their homes, from their place of work.
+Victims of enforced disappearance vanish without a trace after being arrested, detained, or abducted – from the street, their homes, and their place of work.

 The perpetrators are usually State agents or others acting with State complicity, but they can also be non-State armed groups.
 When family members desperately enquire about their loved ones, the authorities usually refuse to acknowledge their involvement and to provide any information on the whereabouts of the disappeared person.

-Whoever the authors, the consequences are devastating, both for the direct victims or their family.
-The people “disappeared” may eventually turn up dead, often with signs of torture.
-They may reappear in detention, weeks or months later, frequently having suffered torture or other ill-treatment during the period when their whereabouts were unknown, and when no lawyer or family member had access to them.
+Whoever the authors, the consequences are devastating for the direct victims and their families.
+The people who “disappeared” may eventually turn up dead, often with signs of torture.
+They may reappear in detention weeks or months later, frequently having suffered torture or other ill-treatment when their whereabouts were unknown, and no lawyer or family member had access to them.

-While the majority of victims are men, it is mostly women who strive to find the truth.
+While most victims are men, it is primarily women who strive to find the truth.
 Often, this struggle puts them at risk of intimidation, violence, or outright death.

-Enforced disappearances came to the world’s attention during the 1970s and 1980s, when Latin American military dictatorships used them on a wide scale to dispose of opponents and spread terror in the population.
+Enforced disappearances came to the world’s attention during the 1970s and 1980s when Latin American military dictatorships used them widely to dispose of opponents and spread terror in the population.
 They are now more frequent than ever and affect each region of the world, particularly – but not only – during internal conflicts.
-Human rights defenders are particularly at risk, as are lawyers, journalists or people who have witnessed violations carried out by State agents.
+Human rights defenders are particularly at risk, as are lawyers, journalists, or people who have witnessed violations by State agents.